mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook-scratchpad.md

 ## Maximizing your focus

+>
+> "All of humanity's problems stem from man's inability to sit quietly in a room alone." - Blaise Pascal
+>
+> "The ability to focus is the single most important skill you can have in life." - Naval Ravikant
+>
+> "The successful warrior is the average man with laser-like focus." - Bruce Lee
+>
+> "Concentrate all your thoughts upon the work at hand.
+The sun's rays do not burn until brought to a focus." - Alexander Graham Bell
+>
+> "Energy goes where attention flows." - Tony Robbins
+>
+> "Always remember, your focus determines your reality." - Qui-Gon Jinn
+>
+> "The ability to focus attention on important things is a defining characteristic of intelligence." - Robert J Schiller
+>
+> "To me, the mind should be a servant and a tool, not a master.
+My monkey mind should not control and drive me 24/7." - Naval Ravikant

+Just training your brain to stay focused on the task at hand gives you a massive advantage over distracted people.
+It's almost a super-power or cheat-code of sorts.
+Feels unfair even. 🤷

 * Growing your focus required intentional exercises.
 Exactly like physical exercises.
 * You're super intentional about what you feed your body.
 Do the same for your mind.
 * Social media is junk food for the brain.
 * Social media is like lays chips.
 No one can eat just one.
 Hence doom scrolling follows.
 * Control/regulate your inputs
+* deep work, deep focus, avoid distractions

+In order to maximize focus, you have to minimize distractions.
+If you can afford it, throw money at these 'distractions' to make them go away.
+How do you know if you can afford to do so?
+I use Naval's rule: I have an internal billing rate for my time.
+I multiply this billing rate by the time taken up by these distractions.
+This is the time I could be billing my clients.
+If the time taken up by these distractions is more than the time I could be billing my clients, then I can afford to throw money at these distractions to make them go away. <@TODO: Refine this>

 -----